-QUARTERLY REPORT 2023 FOURTH QUARTER SUMMARY The Alliance CaRES team walks alongside caregivers at all points of their journey: with kin receiving unexpected placement of a child, with prospective foster parents inquiring about licensure until the first time a child is placed in their home, and through the ongoing joys and challenges of caring for children and partnering with their families and the child welfare team.
+QUARTERLY REPORT FIRST QUARTER 2023-2024 SUMMARY The Alliance CaRES team walks alongside caregivers at all points of their journey: with kin receiving unexpected placement of a child, with prospective foster parents inquiring about licensure until the first time a child is placed in their home, and through the ongoing joys and challenges of caring for children and partnering with their families and the child welfare team.
 CaRES offers a variety of individual and group supports and connections, including the engaging, skill-building training for which the Alliance is known.
-This report is our chance to share updates on the CaRES program's scope and impact including successes, challenges, recommendations, and details of our support to caregivers during Quarter 4 of 2022-2023.
+This report is our chance to share updates on the CaRES program's scope and impact including successes, challenges, recommendations, and details of our support to caregivers during our Quarter 1 of 2023-2024 (March 2023-May 2023).
 The CaRES program's support provides individual outreach to caregivers and prospective caregivers at specific points.
 In addition, we offer topic-based discussion support groups across a wide variety of subjects (see Appendix B).
-We also host innovative special events and community-based support groups with remote and in-person options, and partner with community organizations who support caregivers.
+We also host innovative special events and community-based support groups with remote and in-person options, and partner with community organizations.
 The CaRES team is proud to run a program that makes a difference to caregivers across the state.
 By offering genuine and robust support opportunities, we impact caregiver satisfaction and retention, and improve outcomes for children in care.
 We are grateful to all the partners, stakeholders, and team members who are helping guide and inform our work.
-Our small steps lead to big changes.
+Together, our small steps lead to big changes.

-Alliance CaRES 4th Quarter Snapshot Notable Achievements Across the state, 1,260 current caregivers received supportive contacts from CaRES program staff.
+Alliance CaRES 1st Quarter Snapshot Notable Achievements Across the state, 892 current caregivers received supportive contacts from CaRES program staff.

-cccc 401 caregivers participated in special events.
+CCCC 754 caregivers participated in special events.

-190 caregivers participated in topicbased support groups with training.
+272 caregivers participated in topicbased support groups with training.

-181 inquiring prospective caregivers received individual supportive contacts.
-There were 29 in-person opportunities representing every region in the state.
+285 prospective caregivers received individual supportive contacts.
+There were 41 in-person opportunities representing every region in the state.

 CARES PROGRAM ELEMENTS The Alliance CaRES Program is made up of six elements, listed below and detailed in Appendix A. Each section of this report details the relevant successes, challenges, trends, and data, as well as sharing quotes and stories from the CaRES Program.
-Section 1: Support through the licensure process page 5 Section 2: Support at key points page 8 Section 3: Different kinds of support groups page 12 Section 4: Special events page 19 Section 5: Anytime support, including resources and training page 24 Section 6: Support during investigations page 26 Appendices . page 29
+Section 1: Support through the licensure process page 5) Section 2: Support at key points page 8 • Section 3: Different kinds of support groups page 1 .2 Section 4: Special events page 2 .0 Section 5: Anytime support, including resources and training page 2 4 Section 6: Support during investigations page 2 6 Appendices page 2 29